Enid holds off Patriots at home

 Holland was able to close out the win for Enid and didn’t allow a run in the final two innings while striking out four batters, walking two and allowing three hits.

-The Plainsmen were able to extend their lead with solid baser unning through the final three innings Enid scored on another triple by McCool in the sixth and were able to find home plate on several wild pitches by the Patriots.
+The Plainsmen were able to extend their lead with solid baser running through the final three innings.
+Enid scored on another triple by McCool in the sixth and were able to find home plate on several wild pitches by the Patriots.

 Gore said that he saw things that he liked during the game but overall didn’t feel like the execution was there.